sailorv/recipe-book/README.md

 # About
-This is a recipe finder built in React
+This is a recipe finder built in React.

+## Acknowledgements
+ This app uses the [Edamam Recipe Search API](https://www.edamam.com/).

 ## To-do list

-🤓 _Room for improvement_
-- Everything
+- Design the recipe cards
+- Add recipe image, description
+- Tags for gluten-free, vegan, and vegetarian
+- Add bookmark icon to recipe cards